 COA Mexican Eatery: We love this place!
 Everything is super fresh and they have awesome margaritas.
 Locations are in LaConner and Mt.
 Vernon.

 Il Granaio: If you’re craving amazing Italian food, this is your place.
 Having earned the reputation as the Skagit Valley’s best authentic Italian restaurant, Il Granaio incorporates the flavors of fresh, local ingredients into traditional Italian recipes.
 The bonus is that it’s located in the old grainary building of Mount Vernon.
 A true beauty!

 Skagit Valley Food Co-Op: If you’re looking for a sustainably sourced deli or some wonderful grocery items, go here.
 This is the natural marketplace for our community and it features something perfect for everyone.

 Valley Shine Distillery: Valley Shine Distillery provides an inviting atmosphere to enjoy small batch spirits, craft cocktails and unique tapas.
 They offer a delicious lunch and dinner menu that they refer to as “Farm to Market Classic Comfort Food with a Twist.”
 All ages are welcome.

-Snowgoose Produce: Known for their “Immodest Ice Cream Cones” Snowgoose Produce is a seasonal, family run, country market located in the Skagit Valley.
+Snow Goose Produce Market: Known for their “Immodest Ice Cream Cones” Snow Goose Produce Market is a seasonal, family run, country market located in the Skagit Valley.
 They offer incredible organic produce and local fare such as fresh and smoked seafood, baked breads, artisan cheeses and carefully selected wines.
 When you stop by be sure to tell the owner Vico hello!
 He’s such a nice guy.